 - What is science?
-What is knowledge? - And: - Is scientific knowledge the only relevant in design? - Is there a single epistemology?, or more?
+What is knowledge? - What is the role of design in its production? - And: - Is scientific knowledge the only relevant in design? - Is there a single epistemology?, or more?
 Or even a generic in the making?
 (Schmid & Hautchel 2014)